 If you trade on the Daily timeframe you can place take profit orders in accordance with daily targets which will often coincide with the weekly ones.
 But in order to see a complete set of prices for setting targets you have to plot levels on several timeframes.

 Anyway, when entering the market you have to calculate the profit and risk potential, to understand where the position will be closed if the price moves against you and where it is necessary to fix the profit.

 Having determined the targets, you can calculate the risk-reward ratio potential.
 If the risk-reward ratio is at least one to two, this is a good position.

 If we traded only on the Daily timeframe and did not see larger timeframes, then the first target would be closer.
 I recommend to indicate the first target on the current timeframe.
 In this example it’s the Daily timeframe.
 And after that I recommend to look at the targets plotted on larger timeframes.

 Let’s summarize.
 A good trading plan contains the principles of entering and exiting the market and algorithm for determining the trend direction and setting targets.
-Apart from this, the trading plan should contain requirements for the minimum risk-reward ratio and the principle of the position size determination.
+Apart from this, the trading plan should contain requirements for the minimum risk-reward ratio and the principle of the position sizing.